AIP Diet Guide – 5 Things to Consider Before Using this Diet

-- L-glutamine: L-glutamine is required for maintaining proper epithelial cell tight junctions in your GI tract.
+- L-glutamine: L-glutamine is required for maintaining proper epithelial cell tight junctions (2) in your GI tract.
 These tight junctions protect your body from absorbing harmful proteins and bacteria that can cause inflammation and lead to autoimmune disease.
 Taking L-glutamine can protect this intestinal barrier and help heal "leaky gut".
-Use up to 5 grams per day of high quality L-glutamine for best results.
+Use up to 5 grams per day of high-quality L-glutamine for best results.

-- Probiotics: Probiotics have been shown to reduce inflammation, improve immune function and help reduce the duration of GI infections.
-High quality probiotics in high enough dosages are required for optimal results.
-Stick to soil based organisms with multi billion CFU's which tend to be better tolerated than some lactobacilli based probiotics.
+- Probiotics: Probiotics have been shown to reduce inflammation, improve immune function and help reduce the duration (3) of GI infections.
+High-quality probiotics in high enough dosages are required for optimal results.
+Stick to probiotics with well studied strains of lactibacilli and bifidobacteria.

 - Combination DGL + Marshmellow + Aloe + Slippery elm: This combination of herbs helps to improve GI function by protecting your GI lining.
 They also help promote regrowth of epithelial cells and protect against acidic damage.
 This combination of herbs should be used if you suspect (or know) that you have "leaky gut" or increased intestinal permeability.
 Take 1 scoop with day and combine with other GI supplements listed above.

 These basic GI supplements specifically target common GI related issues that may be contributing to your autoimmunity.